Are you thinking about going online, yet scared that people will tell lies about who they are?

 Did you know that 80% of singles have fessed up to lying on their online dating profiles?
 In a study conducted by researchers at the University of Wisconsin-Madison and Cornell University found that 80% of online daters lie about their height, weight or age.

 50% of men are untruthful about their height – saying they are taller According to a study by Ok Cupid taller guys received twice as many messages as shorter guys.
 Guys know women prefer taller guys.
 Whereas shorter women get more attention online.
 For the 50% of men who lie, their intention is to get a date, hoping when you meet them you will like them regardless of their height.

-- Body Type
+4. Lies About Body Type

-As a dating coach I get people who tell me they get a lot of first dates from online sites but no second dates.
+As a dating coach, I get people who tell me they get a lot of first dates yet no second dates.
 Their question to me is why?
-The reason is lying about your weight or body type.
+The reason turned out to be lying about their weight or body type.
 People have definite types they are attracted to and if you have gotten them to a date misrepresenting yourself they will be disappointed and choose not to see you again.
 Remember you need to be with someone who likes you for you and how you look.
 My advice for your profile is to make sure your body type matches your photos and the activities you like to do.

 People lie anywhere between 20 -40% on their income bracket.
 Men actually thought it was acceptable to lie about income or occupation more than anything else in their profile.
 The reason they do this is they know how important this is to women.
 My advice is this is something that shouldn’t be answered in a profile.

-- Job Type/Title
+6. Job Type/Title

-- Hobbies and Interests
+8. Hobbies and Interests

 This is another common area where people lie because they want to show themselves in the best possible light.
 People may say they like sport – when it is something they only do once in a blue moon.
 I love the story of a guy who selected women who said they loved to walk along the beach.
 When he contacted the women and attempted to arrange a date walking along the beach they ALL declined and said they didn’t want to, many said it was something they never do!
 Your profile should reflect what you genuinely love to do, that way it will attract a person who enjoys similar things.

-- Looking for a relationship
+9. Looking for a relationship

-- Relationship Status
+10. Relationship Status